openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/ASSEMBLY_CUBE_Z-STAGE_v2/Readme.md

 <img src="./IMAGES/Z_stage_assembly_01.jpg" width="300">
 </p>

-1. Insert the motor into the motor-screw-coupling adapter.
+2. Insert the motor into the motor-screw-coupling adapter.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_02.jpg" width="300">
 </p>

-1. Insert the head of the M3×20 screw into the motor-screw-coupling adapter.
+3. Insert the head of the M3×20 screw into the motor-screw-coupling adapter.
 Use pliers to press the screw inside.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_03.jpg" width="300">
 </p>

-1. Fix the head of the M3 screw inside the adapter using two M3 worm screws (This can also be done later, in case the screw becomes too wobbly.)
+4. Fix the head of the M3 screw inside the adapter using two M3 worm screws (This can also be done later, in case the screw becomes too wobbly.)
 You may fix the motor-end the same way, if needed.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_04.jpg" width="300">
 </p>

-1. The M3 nut goes into the level of the Z-stage.
+5. The M3 nut goes into the level of the Z-stage.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_05.jpg" width="300">
 </p>

-1. We will fix the nut inside the lever using two M3×8 screw.
+6. We will fix the nut inside the lever using two M3×8 screw.
 Firstly, insert one screw but only enough to not fall out for now.
 Use a hex key through the hole in the side of the Z-stage to tighten this screw.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_06.jpg" width="300">
 </p>

-1. Add the screw to the opposite side.
+7. Add the screw to the opposite side.
 The screws must not hold the nut inside yet!
 Make sure the screws are tight enough not to fall out and then remove the nut.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_07.jpg" width="300">
 </p>

-1. Screw the M3 nut on the M3×20 screw, which is attached to the motor.
+8. Screw the M3 nut on the M3×20 screw, which is attached to the motor.
 The optimal position for the nut is roughly one third of the length of the screw from the couling adapter.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_08.jpg" width="300">
 </p>

-1. Insert the nut back to the lever, using the motor with the screwto hold it easily.
+9. Insert the nut back to the lever, using the motor with the screwto hold it easily.
 The wire end of the motor is pointing away from the objective side of the Z-stage.
 Tighten the two M3×8 screw to fix the nut - the nut must not be able to rotate.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_09.jpg" width="300">
 </p>

-1. This is how it should look like.
+10. This is how it should look like.
 The M3×8 screw should be tightened equally.
 Do not overtighten the screws - you might break the part.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_10.jpg" width="300">
 </p>

-1. Using two M3×8 screws, fix the motor to the Z-stage.
+11. Using two M3×8 screws, fix the motor to the Z-stage.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_11.jpg" width="300">
 </p>

-1. This is how it should look like now.
+12. This is how it should look like now.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_12.jpg" width="300">
 </p>

-1. Insert a M3×8 screw in the objective mount as shown in the picture.
+13. Insert a M3×8 screw in the objective mount as shown in the picture.
 Don't screw it all the way in but leave roughly 1 mm between the head of the screw and the flat side of the objective mount.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_13.jpg" width="300">
 </p>

-1. Insert the objective lens into its mount.
+14. Insert the objective lens into its mount.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_14.jpg" width="300">
 </p>

-1. Insert the objective mount into the focussing insert.
+15. Insert the objective mount into the focussing insert.
 The head of the M3×8 screw goes into the slot in the insert.
 In case the screw is too tigten to the objective mount, it won't go into the slot - loosen the screw a little.
 In case the head of the screw is too far from the objective mount, it won't hold in the slot but fall through - tigten the screw a little.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_15.jpg" width="300">
 </p>

-1. The optimal case: the objective mount holds the objective in any position within the slot.
+16. The optimal case: the objective mount holds the objective in any position within the slot.
 You should be able to shift the objective but it shouldn not move on its own.
 Adjust the screw of the objective mount if necessary.
 The assembled insert looks like this:
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_16.jpg" width="300">
 </p>

-1. Place the insert inside the cube.
+17. Place the insert inside the cube.
 For optimal use, the lid of the cube should be sideways from the insert, as shown in the picture.
 Close the cube using four M3×12 screws.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_17.jpg" width="300">
 </p>

-1. Add as many M3×8 screws as possible to both the lid and the bottom of the cube-body.
+18. Add as many M3×8 screws as possible to both the lid and the bottom of the cube-body. *Note: It might seem that the cube is too small and the motor doesn't have enough space.
+You can just file the edge of the cube a little, to make it fit better.*
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_18.jpg" width="300">
 </p>

-1. Time for the electronics: You will need the parts shown in this picture.
+19. Time for the electronics: You will need the parts shown in this picture.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_19.jpg" width="300">
 </p>

-1. Connect all cables to the ESP32 following the [instructions](../../ELECTRONICS) in the Electronics section.
+20. Connect all cables to the ESP32 following the [Z-Stage instructions](../Z-Stage) in the Electronics section.
 The ESP32 will go on the side of the Z-stage and all the cables will go through the cube.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_20.jpg" width="300">
 </p>

-1. Place the ESP32 in the cube as shown in the picture.
+21. Place the ESP32 in the cube as shown in the picture.
 It needs to be on this side with respect to the objective and motor - this way the power cable won't be in the way in any of the setups where you might use the Z-stage.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_21.jpg" width="300">
 </p>

-1. Gently pull all the cables - both from ESP32 and stepper motor - through the cube and out on the side opposite to where the objective is looking.
+22. Gently pull all the cables - both from ESP32 and stepper motor - through the cube and out on the side opposite to where the objective is looking.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_22.jpg" width="300">
 </p>

-1. Place the driver board of the motor on the objective side of the cube.
+23. Place the driver board of the motor on the objective side of the cube.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_23.jpg" width="300">
 </p>

-1. Gently glue or screw the driver board to the insert.
+24. Gently glue or screw the driver board to the insert.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_24.jpg" width="300">
 </p>

-1. Connect all the cables of the ESP and the motor to the driver board ([Instructions](../../ELECTRONICS)).
+25. Connect all the cables of the ESP and the motor to the driver board ([Z-Stage](../Z-Stage)).
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_25.jpg" width="300">
 </p>

-1. Gently fix the ESP32 to the cube - Done!
+26. Gently fix the ESP32 to the cube - Done!
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_26.jpg" width="300">
 </p>

-1. This is the correct mutual position of the Z-stage insert, objective, motor, ESP32, motor controller and all the wires.
+27. This is the correct mutual position of the Z-stage insert, objective, motor, ESP32, motor controller and all the wires.
 <p align="center">
 <img src="./IMAGES/Z_stage_assembly_27.jpg" width="300">
 <img src="./IMAGES/Z_stage_assembly_28.jpg" width="300">